splitstrument/training/evaluation/README.md

-Used to evaluate trainings with mir_eval, save the information and print it. `evaluation_calculator` runs evaluations and prints the results for any given run folder, and `evaluation_printer` can be used when information about a previous evaluation needs to be displayed. `evaluation_calculator` aditionally plots the training losses and instrument, mix and predicted instrument stems.
+Used to evaluate trainings with mir_eval, save the information and print it. `evaluation_calculator` runs evaluations and prints the results for any given run folder, and `evaluation_printer` can be used when information about a previous evaluation needs to be displayed. `evaluation_calculator` additionally plots the training losses and instrument, mix and predicted instrument stems.
 All are saved to the `plots` folder of each training folder.
 If a `target-folder` is specified, all relevant evaluation data including plots are copied there for easy access.